concentricsky/django-tastypie-swagger/README.rst

 Default: ``'swagger'``

 Changes the name of the application in the documentation view.
+This is also used in the title of the documentation view in the form of ``{{ NAME|title }} API Documentation``.

 TASTYPIE_SWAGGER_APP_LINK
 ~~~~~~~~~~~~~~~~~~~~~~~~~